MEDICAL BENEFITS PLAN 2 & 3

 (A) Medical treatment that is excessive, unscientific, unproven as to its effectiveness, outmoded, inappropriate or experimental in nature is not reimbursable.
 Accepted professional standards will be relied upon in making these determinations.

-(B) Dietary supplements, unless prescribed by the Member’s Primary or Specialty Physician specifically as medical treatment for an approved dietary deficient condition are not reimbursable.
+(B) Dietary supplements, unless prescribed by the Member’s Attending or Specialty Physician specifically as medical treatment for an approved dietary deficiency condition are not reimbursable.

 (C) Articles including but not limited to beds, hot tubs, chairs, Jacuzzis, and gravity traction devices are not covered unless a need is clearly justified by a report which establishes that the “nature of the injury or the process of recovery requires” the item be furnished.
 The report must specifically set forth why the Member requires an item not usually considered necessary in the great majority of workers with similar impairments.